Muhammedsuwaneh/wpf-generative-ai-app/README.md

   private string API_KEY = "YOUR_API_KEY"
 ```

-- Use Visual studio execute the solution GenAI_ImageGenerator.cspro
+- Use Visual studio to execute the solution GenAI_ImageGenerator.csproj

 ### List all packages/dependencies